by Ben Johnson

 Richard continued with the Crusade, landing and taking the city of Acre on 8 June 1191.
 Whilst reports of his daring deeds and exploits in the Holy Land excited the folks back home and in Rome, in reality he failed to achieve the main objective which was to regain control of Jerusalem.

-So in September, after concluding a three years’ peace deal with Saladin he set off alone on the long journey home.
+So in early October, after concluding a three years’ peace deal with Saladin he set off alone on the long journey home.
 During the journey Richard was shipwrecked in the Adriatic and eventually captured by the Duke of Austria.
 A heavy ransom was demanded for his release.

 Kings apparently do not come cheap, and in England it took a quarter of every man’s income for a whole year to raise the funds for Richard’s release.
 He eventually returned to England in March 1194.